kemitchell/square-one-forms/confidentiality-ip.md

 ### Independently Developed Information

 Information you develop or discover on your own, unrelated to your work for the company, is not, or stops being, _Confidential Information_.
 You will bear the burden of proving that development or discovery was unrelated to your work using written evidence from the time you claim to have developed or discovered the information.

+### General Knowledge and Experience

+General knowledge and experience that you need to practice your profession or work in your field is not _Confidential Information_.
+[Confidentiality](#condifentiality) is not intended to keep you from working after your work with the company ends.

 ## Nondisclosure